willcassidy00454/AAESToolbox/README.md

 Requires AKtools available from https://github.com/f-brinkmann/AKtools (not necessary if you already have an RIR dataset)

+# Review Paper Simulations Branch
+The branch ```review-simulations``` provides scripts and audio examples to recreate the simulations from the paper "Active Acoustic Enhancement Systems - A Review and Simulations" (link to follow).

 ## ```AAESSimulator.m```

 This script allows the user to simulate multiple AAESs iteratively given existing impulse response data.
 These data can either be measured from real AAES installations, or simulated using ```AutomatedRIRGenerator.m```.